/ ComfyUI / Headswap in ComfyUI: Complete Reactor and Advanced Methods Guide 2025

 If any of these fail significantly, adjustments are needed before the headswap is production-ready.

 For quick headswap testing without building workflows, Apatero.com provides instant headswap tools where you upload source and target images and get results in seconds, perfect for evaluating whether headswap or face swap better suits your needs.
+For additional optimization techniques when running headswap ComfyUI workflows on limited hardware, see our VRAM optimization guide.

 Neck Blending and Seam Fixing Techniques